scalacenter/bloop/docs/rifle.md

 I am going to be replaced by the docs infrastructure.
 ```

-Bloop Rifle is independent from bloop but it's released with the same cadence
+Bloop Rifle is independent from Bloop but it's released with the same cadence
-than the bloop build server.
+than the Bloop build server.
 Therefore, you can expect a build server version to
 have an accompanying rifle version.

 ### Open a BSP connection

-To open a bsp a bsp connection with Bloop's build server you need to follow the
+To open a BSP connection with Bloop's build server you need to follow the
 [Build Server Discovery protocol][server-discovery].
 BSP allow clients to
 connect to a BSP server in a build-tool-independent way through BSP connection
 files, a JSON file with build server metadata and an `argv` field that, if